Nissan Violet: U12 series (1989–1992)

 The JDM Bluebird has the rear license plate higher between the tail lights, whereas the Stanza's is mounted on the bumper.

 In Australia, this generation is called Pintara, and it's similar to the JDM model.

-The fourth generation Stanza was offered in two trim levels: "XE" and "GXE".
-The sporty SE model was added for 1992.

-The 4th Gen Stanza used the 2.4 L inline-4 Nissan KA24E engine, an upgrade from previous generations in displacement (from 1974 cc to 2398 cc), power (from 94 hp to 138 hp), and torque (from 114 lbft to 148 lbft).
+The fourth generation was offered in North America in two trim levels, "XE" and "GXE", with a sportier SE trim added for 1992.
+The 4th Gen used the 2.4 L inline-4 Nissan KA24E engine, an upgrade from previous generations in displacement (from 1974 cc to 2398 cc), power (from 94 hp to 138 hp), and torque (from 114 lbft to 148 lbft).
 The KA engine was not used on Japanese-spec Bluebirds.

-The fourth generation Stanza has EPA estimated fuel economy of 18 mpgus city and 25 mpgus highway for the 4-speed automatic transmission.
+The fourth generation had EPA estimated fuel economy of 18 mpgus city and 25 mpgus highway for the 4-speed automatic transmission.
 For the 5-speed manual transmission the Stanza has EPA estimated fuel economy of 18 mpgus city and 26 mpgus highway.

-The Stanza was discontinued after the 1992 model year and replaced by the American-built Altima, also Bluebird-based.
-The last American Stanza rolled off the assembly line on 27 March 1992, though its name would live on in the first generation Altima, technically known as the "Nissan Stanza Altima".
+The Stanza was discontinued after the 1992 model year, superseded by the American-built, Bluebird-based Altima.
+The last American Stanza was assembled on 27 March 1992, its nameplate used on in the first generation Altima, which was marketed as the "Nissan Stanza Altima".